History of the Jews in Syria: Daraa

+Early Modern period

 Arrival of Spanish Jews in Syria

 After the expulsion of the Jews from Spain in 1492, Sephardi Jews settled in many of the Islamic countries bordering the Mediterranean, including Syria, which then formed part of the Mameluke sultanate of Egypt.
 For the most part they founded their own communities, but they often assumed positions of rabbinic and communal leadership in their new homes.
 A social distinction remained between the newly arrived Sephardim and the native communities, the Musta'arabi Jews, which took several decades to accept them.
 Aleppo Jews of Spanish descent have a special custom, not found elsewhere, of lighting an extra candle at Hanukkah: it is said that this custom was established in gratitude for their acceptance by the local community.
 In both Aleppo and Damascus, the two communities supported a common Chief Rabbinate.
 Chief Rabbis were usually but not always from Spanish-descended families: in Aleppo there were five in a row from the Laniado family.

 The Sephardic presence was greater in Aleppo than in Damascus which maintained closer ties to the Holy Land.
 In particular, the Damascus community was strongly influenced by the Safed Kabbalistic school of Isaac Luria, and contributed several notable personalities, including ִHayim Vital and Israel Najara.
 This explains certain differences in customs between the two cities.

 Captain Domingo de Toral, who visited Aleppo in 1634, mentions over 800 houses of Jews who spoke Castilian.
 An anonymous Jewish traveler who arrived a few years after the Spanish immigration, found at Damascus 500 Jewish households; also a Karaite community whose members called themselves "Muallim-Tsadaqah"; and a more important Rabbanite community, composed of three groups and possessing three beautiful synagogues.
 One of these belonged to the Sephardim; another, to the Moriscos (Moorish Jews) or natives; and the third, to the Sicilians.
 In each synagogue there was a preacher, who read the works of Maimonides to the pious every day after the prayer.
 The preacher of the Sephardim was Isִhaq Mas'ud, that of the natives Shem-ִTob al-Furani, and that of the Sicilians Isaac ִHaber.
 There were also two small schools for young students of the Talmud, containing respectively thirty and forty pupils.

 Sixty Jewish families were living in the village of Jobar, 1.6 km from Damascus, who had a very beautiful synagogue.
 "I have never seen anything like it," says the author; "it is supported by thirteen columns.
 Tradition says that it dates from the time of the prophet Elisha, and that he here anointed King Hazael.
 R. Eleazar ben Arach (a tannaite of the 1st century) repaired this synagogue."
 In order to indicate, finally, that the city was even then under the Ottoman rule, the narrator adds that the people of Damascus had just received a governor ("na'ib") from Constantinople.